EwanStephens/knightmare/src/data/calendar/README.md

-# Knightmare Daily Puzzle Calendar
+# SpellCheck Daily Puzzle Calendar

-This directory contains the `calendar.json` file, which tracks the mapping between dates and daily puzzles for the Knightmare game.
+This directory contains the `calendar.json` file, which tracks the mapping between dates and daily puzzles for the SpellCheck game.

 ## calendar.json Structure